 Local Social is the brainchild of Gretchen Krebs and Catherine Weis.
-Their mission is to merge elements of design, art, and craft through community collaboration and events in Oakland and the Bay Area.
+Our mission is to merge elements of design, art, and installation for inspiration and appreciation.

 Also displaying their photography were the very talented Melissa Kaseman and Summer Makovkin.
 Be sure to check out their Web sites and support local art!

 Perhaps my favorite part of the photo walk I took was all of the train tracks and signs in the surrounding area.

 I have loved the rails since my father and I first set up a Lionel 027 Gauge toy train set on my grandfather’s living room floor.

 The decaying doors of the still-active steel and iron mills also captivated my interest, as evidenced by these next two photographs.

 Finally, here is a more broad view of the types of streets I was walking down to capture these images.

 I would like to thanks Genevieve and Shelly at Lightbox SF, whose first put me in touch with Local Social.

 All photos on this site are available as limited edition fine art photographic prints.
 Please get in touch for sizes and rates.